jusbrasil/careers/php-internship/README.md

 - English content should be no problem for you to master (Bonus if you're an English Speaker)

  ### Extra bonus if you
+- Have built and deployed any application using ReactJS and/or PHP 7
 - Are engaged to the tech community
 - Have open-source experience
 - Are experienced with PHP latest versions
 - Are experienced with frontend latest technologies
-- Have built and deployed any application using PHP 7

 Some of the technologies that Jusbrasil works with: PHP, MySQL, Python, Scala, GO, ES6, MongoDB, RabbitMQ, Kafka, GraphQL, Bigtable, Kubernetes, Docker, Redis, ReactJS, ElasticSearch, Google Cloud Platform, etc.